jmico/beekeeper/README.md

 - `Beekeeper::Client`, a class for writing service clients.

-- `bkpr` command which spawn and control worker processes.
+- `bkpr` command which spawns and controls worker processes.

 - Automatic message routing between frontend and backend buses.